darrellsuggs/darrell.thoughts/_posts/2025-07-20-d0001-dad-mode-age-in-dad-years.md

 **Lessons Learned**
 - No two kids, two problems, or two phases are the same -- just accept that.
-- Accept that what worked before will surely not work now.
+- What worked before will almost surely not work now.
-- Tackle every situation with care and an eye toward growth, for both of you.
+- Tackle every challenge with care and an eye toward growth, for both of you.
 - Listen to the context, the situation, the need.
 Then minimize your reaction.
 - Wear the age like a badge of pride - you earned it.